iAryanK/Arika/README.md

 4. Create home dashboard: Created home layout.
 Fixed auth UIs.

 5. Update user model: Updated User model in db by adding username field.
 Fixed UIs.

+6. Update google auth: Updated google auth to take email as the default username when the user signs in for the first time.
+Created alert dialog for logout.
+Other UI fixes.